Email Spoofing

 3. Sending the Spoofed Email

-• Using Email Servers: The attacker uses a compromised or misconfigured email server to send the spoofed email.
-They may also use specialized software that allows them to send emails with forged headers.
+• Using Email Servers: Attackers may use compromised servers or specialized tools to send emails with forged headers.

 4. Reaching the Recipient

-There are several technical controls that organizations can put in place to prevent spoofed emails from reaching employees.
+There are several technical controls that help prevent spoofed emails from reaching employees.
 These include:

 • SPF (Sender Policy Framework): Ensures that emails are sent from authorized mail servers by checking the sender’s IP address against a list of approved IPs for the domain.